kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

 ..  _`potential additions` :

+Straw polls requested for each of the following potential additions.

+  - Strongly-favor = I must have this in next revision of this paper.
+  - Weakly-favor = I'd like to see this in a future paper, or perhaps the next revision.
+  - Neutral = *whatever*
+  - Weakly-against = I don't want to see this in the next revision of this paper, but I am willing to look at it in a future paper.
+  - Strongly-against = I never want to see this in any paper.

   #.
 Extension of *33 Thread support library* for querying the
      processing unit on which an executing thread *recently* resided, restrict a thread to execute on a specified thread execution resource,